Two Browsers, One URL – Completely Different Results

 Finally, automated security scanners and reputation systems often behave like Chrome in this example.
 They connect via TCP port 443, observe only the benign content, and therefore classify the domain as trusted - while alternative content remains undiscovered.

-Safari sends an HTTPS (Type 65) query to the DNS server to learn about additional server options.
+The browser sends an HTTPS (Type 65) query to the DNS server to learn about additional server options.

 Why does Safari select HTTP/3?